Page contents

 - Does not have adequate accommodation and does not have means of securing adequate accommodation, or

 There could also be other breaches of the ECHR, such as where a family is unable to live together even though they are not homeless.
 For example, a child could be staying with a friend from school and the mother is staying with a relative because they have no way of being together.
-In this situation, there may be a breach of Art 8 ECHR (right to a private and family life) even if they are not destitute.
+In this situation, there may be a breach of Article 8 ECHR (right to a private and family life) even if they are not destitute.

 4. Are the adults excluded due to immigration status?

-Some adults are excluded from accessing support under section 17 because of their immigration status.
 If a parent falls into one of the following categories, they are excluded from accessing support by schedule 3 of the Nationality, Immigration and Asylum Act 2002, unless the situation is so serious that a failure to provide support would breach human rights.
 The excluded categories are:

 - Granted refugee status by another EEA state